-This introduction to the world of cheese is perfect for the apprentice cheesemonger, four pieces of our bestselling cheeses delivered straight to your doorstep -- think classic vermont cheddars and hand-cut pecorino!
+This introduction to the world of cheese is perfect for the apprentice cheesemonger, five pieces of our bestselling cheeses delivered straight to your doorstep -- think classic vermont cheddars and hand-cut pecorino!

-This bundle explores milk type, regionality and texture to create the perfect starter cheesboard!
+This bundle explores milk type, regionality and texture to create the perfect starter cheeseboard!

 Caring for Your Cheese